hamie-kalhoro/spring-jenkins/README.md

 <b> This project is for demo purpose only <b>
 -
 In which it shows the use of Jenkins CI / CD implementation in spring application.
-Further more it will work for development -> testing -> and at the end production
+Further more it will work for DEVELOPMENT -> TESTING -> and at the end PRODUCTION